Azure/open-service-broker-azure/docs/stability.md

   or MAJOR release must happen
 * If a service stability goes from `preview` to `stable`, a semver MINOR or MAJOR release must happen
-* If a service stability goes from `preview` to `experimental`, a semver MINOR or MAJOR release must happen
 * If any service's stability goes "down" (from `stable` to `preview` or `experimental`, or from `preview` to `experimental`), a MAJOR release must happen (this would be a breaking change)